 Hosting companies often provide regular backups of your data but this isn’t always the case.
 Better to be sure and check with your developer, designer, or hosting company and confirm that once your site is launched there is a plan in place to perform regular backups of both the design and the data.

 What is a webmaster?

-Lastly the webmaster is usually the keeper of the access keys: usernames, passwords, and security questions for web host, email, FTP, CMS dashboard, analytics, etc…
+Lastly, the webmaster is usually the keeper of the access keys: usernames, passwords, and security questions for a web host, email, FTP, CMS dashboard, analytics, etc…

 Do I need anything else besides my website to get business?